acntech/easycontainers/README.md

 * [KDoc](https://blog.acntech.no/easycontainers/apidocs/kdoc/index.html)

 ## Known Issues
-- Currently, neither the Kubernetes nor the Docker container runtime implementation supports executing commands with stdin input.
-For Docker, this is due to a "hijacking session" issue that is not yet resolved.
-For Kubernetes, this is due to the fact that the `ExecWatch::getOutput()` method for some strange unknown reason always returns null.
+- The Docker container runtime implementation does not support executing commands with stdin input due to a "hijacking session" issue that is not yet resolved.
 - More test cases are needed to ensure the library is robust and reliable.

 ## Troubleshooting